ativarsoft/betula/README.md

 A good explanation can be found [here](http://www.apachetutor.org/dev/pools).

-setuid can be used to make Apache run Templatizer as root.
+setuid can be used to make Apache run Pollen as root.
-Templatizer gets the user and password from the CGI environment flags and use setuid to drop privileges to the specified user.
+Pollen gets the user and password from the CGI environment flags and use setuid to drop privileges to the specified user.
 This can be used to restrict filesystem access without using fakechroot. fakechroot provides wrappers for common system calls.